p-ranav/tabulate/README.md

 ## Building Samples

-There are a number of samples in the `samples/` directory, e.g., [Mario](https://github.com/p-ranav/tabulate/blob/master/samples/mario.cpp) which is constructed on a `16x30` table.
+There are a number of samples in the `samples/` directory, e.g., [Mario](https://github.com/p-ranav/tabulate/blob/master/samples/mario.cpp).
 You can build these samples by running the following commands.

 ```bash
 $ mkdir build